cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 }
 ```

-The query objects for `StoredGame` have more use to your checkers game and look like this:
+The query objects for `StoredGame` are more useful for your checkers game, and look like this:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/proto/checkers/query.proto#L35-L50]
 message QueryGetStoredGameRequest {